 As a finalist in the 2016 International Singing Competition for Baroque Opera Pietro Antonio Cesti, Suzanne was invited to the 2017 Innsbrucker Festwochen der Alten Musik to sing the title-role in Reinhard Keiser’s Octavia – “As Octavia, Suzanne Jerosme displayed great humanity … an undeniable nobility … high-notes both crystalline and heart-rending … moments of pure joy.” [baroquiades.com].
 In the 2017/2018 season roles at Aachen included Poppea – “one of the most searching interpretations I have ever heard” [forumopera.com], Zerlina – “ … Suzanne Jerosme cultivates a clear Mozartian legato, while knowing how to decorate it with a pure and charming vibrato” [Aachener Zeitung], and Blanche de la Force (Dialogues des Carmélites) – “magnificent … a maidenly, shining soprano growing to greatness” [omm.de], and she was the soprano soloist in Mahler’s Resurrection Symphony.
 She ended the season with a return visit to the Innsbrucker Festwochen der alten Musik in a recital entitled “Times Stands Still”, exploring love in all its complexity through 17th-century music from England, France, and Italy.

-This season Suzanne will sing major roles in Handel’s Il trionfo del tempo e del disinganno (Bellezza), in Così fan tutte (Despina), in Offenbach’s La Grande Duchesse de Gérolstein (Wanda), and will perform Mozart’s evergreen Exsultate, jubilate.
+Last season Suzanne sang major roles in Handel’s Il trionfo del tempo e del disinganno (Bellezza), in Così fan tutte (Despina), in Offenbach’s La Grande Duchesse de Gérolstein (Wanda), and performed Mozart’s evergreen Exsultate, jubilate.